Need something else?

 • Tax Preparation for free tax filing options for eligible New Yorkers

-• State Tax for state tax questions, including additional New York State child and earned income tax payments in 2022
+• State Tax for state tax questions, including other New York State child and earned income tax payments

 Eligible taxpayers may claim the EITC when filing tax returns.
-If you did not claim this credit for tax years 2019, 2020, or 2021, you can still file amended tax returns.
+If you did not claim this credit for tax years 2020, 2021, or 2022, you can still file amended tax returns.
 You have 3 years from the due date of the original return or 2 years from the tax payment date, whichever is later, to file Form 1040X with the Internal Revenue Service (IRS).

 EITC also has special rules for: